y3owk1n/dotmd.nvim/README.md

 Open a files intelligently in **dotmd.nvim** directories by `type`.
 You can either provide a `query` or it will prompt for the search query.

 > [!note]
-> The query is a string and it will be fuzzy-matched.
+> The query are matched by splitted tokens in a case-insensitive way.
+> If you want to have the behavior to get matches by plurals, you can set `pluralise_query` to `true`.
+> For example, if you search for `todo` it will match `todos` and `todo`.

 ```lua
 ---@alias DotMd.PickType "notes" | "todos" | "journal" | "all" Pick type